-Birthdays / Celebrations
+Birthdays/Celebrations

-On their birthdays, students may bring a small surprise for their classmates to enjoy (e.g. pencil, eraser, veggies, etc.).
+On their birthdays, students may bring a small surprise for their classmates to enjoy (e.g. pencil, eraser, veggies, snacks, etc.).
 The Birthday Add-A-Book Program offers an opportunity for honoring a child's birthday through the donation of a book of the child's/parent's choice.
-Invitations are not permitted to be circulated in school with the exception of the entire class, girl or boy parties.
-Gifts / deliveries from friends/parents may not be distributed in school.
+Invitations are not permitted to be circulated in school with the exception of the entire class - girl or boy parties.
+Gifts/deliveries from friends/parents may not be distributed in school.
+The student may dress casually on this day instead of in their uniform.